HL7/v2-to-fhir/input/pagecontent/implementation_considerations.md

 * To avoid potential data loss, system functionality and/or error handling processes must be developed to handle cases where a value in an instance of a v2 message cannot be mapped at the time of transformation.
 Potential (non-mutually exclusive) options include:
   * Log an error in the transformation tool (may be a warning (non-fatal) or an error (fatal))
-  * If the FHIR element uses CodeableConcept, a text version of the code (eg. CWE.2 or CWE.9) may be conveyed in CodeableConcept.text (note this will involve the loss of the code information)
+  * If the FHIR element uses CodeableConcept, a text version of the code (e.g., CWE.2 or CWE.9) may be conveyed in CodeableConcept.text (note this will involve the loss of the code information)
   * If an appropriate uri is known for the code system conveyed in the CWE data type (eg CWE.3 or CWE.6), the code may be carried over to CodeableConcept.coding.code and .system populated (note that depending on the capabilities of the FHIR recipient, this code may or may not be useful to the receiving system)